There are no minimal effectively inseparable theories: There are no minimal tEI theories

 \section{There are no minimal {\sf tEI} theories}

-In this section, we propose {\sf tEI} theories, the theory version of {\sf EI} theories, and prove that there are no minimal {\sf tEI} theories w.r.t. interpretation: for any {\sf tEI} theory $T$, we can effectively find a theory which is {\sf tEI} and strictly weaker than $T$ w.r.t. interpretation.
+In this section, we propose {\sf tEI} theories, the theory version of {\sf EI} theories, and prove that there are no minimal {\sf tEI} theories w.r.t. interpretability: for any {\sf tEI} theory $T$, we can effectively find a theory which is {\sf tEI} and strictly weaker than $T$ w.r.t. interpretability.
+Our proof uses Theorem 4.5 in \cite{PV}.
+Finally, based on a theorem due to Marian B. Pour-EI, we prove that {\sf tEI} theories are equivalent with {\sf EI} theories.
+As a corollary, there are no minimal {\sf EI} theories w.r.t. interpretability.

 In the definition of {\sf EI} theories, $W_i$ and $W_j$ are arbitrary sets of natural numbers; if we view $W_i$ as a set of sentences, it may not even be consistent.
 It is natural to consider the theory version of {\sf EI} theories in which we respectively replace $W_i$ and $W_j$ by two sets of sentences $X$ and $Y$ which respectively have the similar properties of $T_P$ and $T_R$.
 This is our motivation to propose {\sf tEI} theories: the theory version of {\sf EI} theories.